What opportunity stages to use in Salesforce®

-If you’re using Salesforce® as your CRM, you know that they provide have some standard ‘stages’ out of the box.
+If you’re using Salesforce® as your CRM, you know that they provide have some standard ‘opportunity stages’ out of the box.
 However, most sales organizations customize these stages based on their business needs.

 This is one of those problems that end up having a much more complicated answer than one would hope for.
-You have to balance the need for good, actionable data with the desire to keep it simple to understand so people abide by rules around it.
+You have to balance the need for good, actionable data with the desire to keep it simple.
+If people can understand rules, they can abide by rules.
+Sure, you could hire a Salesforce consultant to help out with setting this up, but that can be expensive.
+Instead, focus on what is important for your Salesforce instance and your sales team.

 - Make it easy to understand